 - Shootouts: kid-friendly minigames including Super Splash and Boat Blast.

-- Virtual Golf: full course play at fictional courses Spring Park Hills and Island Beach.
+- Virtual Golf: full course play at fictional Spring Park Hills, Island Beach, Desert Canyon, and Valley Pines.

 Awesome Golf is packed with fun simulation features that will keep you busy for hours on end.

-A subscription is required which currently costs $199.99+$9.99 per month or $349.99 one time.
-The software is currently available for PC and iOS, and licenses are multi-platform.
+The software is currently available for PC, iOS and Android, and licenses are multi-platform.

 5. Use The Golf Club 2019.

-Another new software integration for the R10 is The Golf Club 2019.
+Another software integration for the R10 is The Golf Club 2019.

-At one point, this was our #1 software pick for golf simulation in general because it offers 150,000+ courses to play, has plenty of features, has great graphics, and is very affordable considering what you get.
+At one point, this was our #1 software pick for golf simulation in general because it offers 170,000+ courses to play, has plenty of features, has great graphics and sound effects, and is very affordable considering what you get.

 The graphics of TGC 2019 have a realistic style like E6 CONNECT.
 With TGC 2019, you can: